With so many options to send money to someone, it’s easy to overpay. Find the best option for your needs.

-Jessica’s learns that her bank not only charges an outrageously high transfer fee but also offers a weaker exchange rate.
-By going with a money transfer service like OFX or World First, Jessica could save $30 in fees and send 40 more Australian dollars to her host family — a lot more to help them in preparing for her stay.
+Jessica’s learns that her bank not only charges a high transfer fee but also offers a weaker exchange rate.
+By going with a money transfer service like Transferwise, Jessica could save nearly £30 in fees and send about 70 more Australian dollars to her host family — a lot more to help them in preparing for her stay.

 Compare fees between money transfer services

 The next time you need to send money to friends, family or businesses overseas, you’ll likely pay a transfer fee and a margin on the exchange rate.